BlazerHeat/DeepBeat/README.md

 ## ⚙️ Configuration

+If deploying to Heroku make sure to create config variables `manage-app -> settings -> Reveal Config Vars (Under Config Vars)` and the fill out value in the following format

-Open `.env` and fill out the values:
+Open `.env` and fill out the values: (Not required if deploying to Heroku)

 ⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️